FALL 2020 COURSE SESSION STARTS OCTOBER 2020

-- Charting the Course to a Healthier Force: Overview of Military Health Promotion Program Basics
+- Overview of Military Health Promotion Program Basics

-- Charting the Course to a Healthier Force: Who Needs What and Where's the Data?
+- Who Needs What and Where's the Data?

-- Charting the Course to a Healthier Force: Keep the Goal in Sight - Part 1
+- Keep the Goal in Sight - Program Planning

-- Charting the Course to a Healthier Force: Keep the Goal in Sight - Part 2
+- Keep the Goal in Sight - Goals and Objectives

-- Charting the Course to a Healthier Force: Make Certain to Evaluate - Part 1
+- Make Certain to Evaluate - Part 1

-- Charting the Course to a Healthier Force: Make Certain to Evaluate - Part 2
+- Make Certain to Evaluate - Part 2

-- Charting the Course to a Healthier Force: Creating Reliable and Valid Health Promotion Surveys
+- Creating Reliable and Valid Health Promotion Surveys

 - Learn how to plan, develop, implement and evaluate comprehensive community health promotion programs.